metabase/metabase/docs/users-guide/sql-snippets.md

 You can access an archived snippet from the snippet sidebar menu by clicking on the archived button in the bottom left of the sidebar.

-You can archive and unarchive a snippet at any time.
+Although there is no way to delete a snippet (eternal snippets are a safety measure to prevent the inadvertent breaking of questions that use those snippets), you can archive and unarchive a snippet at any time.